Daikoku Seamount: Activity

-Volcanic activity on Daikoku has been continuing for the last two decades, since the discovery of the sulfur pond in the summit crater.
+The history of eruptive activity in Daikoku is not known.
+However, hydrothermal activity on Daikoku has been continuing for the last two decades, via the emission of high concentrations of gas with high temperatures along with the molten sulfur pond.
 Several expeditions have been carried out by the National Oceanic and Atmospheric Administration (NOAA) over the last few years, and activity was persistent whenever an expedition was there to observe it.
-In 2014, an eruption was apparently occurring according to high hydrogen concentrations in water samples from above the summit.
+In 2014, an eruption was occurring at the seamount according to high hydrogen concentrations in water samples from above the summit.

-2006 expedition
+Expeditions

-The "Submarine Ring of Fire 2006" expedition took place between April 18 and May 13, 2006, and targeted the exploration of the Mariana Islands volcanoes.
-On May 4, 2006, the research vessel arrived at Daikoku and deployed the remotely operated underwater vehicle (ROV) Jason.
-This lead to the discovery of the sulfur pond at the summit.
+During an expedition conducted by the NOAA in 2006, the USNS Melville research vessel deployed the ROV Jason near Daikoku.
+This led to the discovery of the sulfur pond at the summit.
 Its temperature was measured at 187 C by a thermometer deployed by the ROV.

-2016 expedition
+The cauldron was calculated to be 20x14 m wide.

+As the result of a multibeam sonar scan done and CTDs dropped into the sea by the RV Revelle in a 2014 visit, it was discovered that Daikoku had been erupting and new craters were breached onto the summit.

 In June 2016, the Okeanos Explorer research vessel was involved in an expedition in the region of the Mariana Islands, and its remote operated vehicle (ROV) made a dive at the Daikoku seamount.
 Two days before the dive to Daikoku, the Okeanos's sonars detected a strong plume which could have been a hydrothermal bubble plume near the peak of Daikoku.
-This led to the change of some equipment on the Daikoku dive from the dive on Eifuku.

-ROV Deep Discoverer landed on the flanks of the Daikoku Seamount.
-During the 10-hour dive, the visibility was low due to the smoke from the sulfur vents.
+During the 10-hour dive done by the ROV Deep Discoverer, the visibility was low due to the smoke from the sulfur vents.
 Despite that, the ROV was still able to operate.
 The slopes were reported to be covered with volcaniclastics and volcanic ash.
-Fumaroles were also found, which is usual for active volcanoes.
+Fumaroles were also found, a feature usual for active volcanoes.

-Other than volcanic activity, the animals that live on the seamount were also observed.
-For the first time, sea anemones were seen growing on the tips of tubeworms in the area.
+In an independent 2023 cruise done to Daikoku funded by JAMSTEC, it was discovered that in contrast to the 2016 mission, the deepest part of the Sulfur Cauldron had shifted to the west by 30 m.
+The dimensions of the cauldron were measured to be 50x40 m wide.